jm2489/NCAE_CyberGames_Prep/docs/BackupSetup.md

 - The script runs without errors.
 - Backup files appear in `/home/backup/`.
 - Cron jobs execute on schedule (`cat /home/backup/backup_cron.log`).

----

-Now your **Backup Server** can securely retrieve configuration and file information from your **Web, FTP, and DNS servers** every 30 minutes!
-Let me know if you need any tweaks! 🚀